How to Become a Data Scientist (2025 Roadmap): Skills, Portfolio, MLOps & Interviews

 EDA

-Exploratory data analysis: profiling data quality and understanding distributions and relationships before modeling.
+Exploratory data analysis: profiling data quality, distributions, and relationships before modeling.

 Feature Engineering

-Creating or transforming inputs so models can learn useful patterns (e.g., encoding categories, scaling, time-based features).
+Creating or transforming inputs so models can learn useful patterns (encoding, scaling, time features).

 Data Leakage

-When training data contains information that would not be available at prediction time, causing inflated evaluation results.
+When training data contains information that would not be available at prediction time, inflating evaluation results.

 Train/Test Split

-Separating data for model training and evaluation to estimate performance on unseen examples.
+Separating data for training and evaluation to estimate performance on unseen data.

 Cross-Validation

-Repeatedly training and validating on different folds to reduce sensitivity to a single split.
+Repeated training/validation on different folds to reduce sensitivity to one split.

 Precision / Recall